PokemonHacker1337/HackedFlashGames/README.md

 Q: With FFdec, how do I run games that require extra files (Example: Commando Assault) properly?

-A: (Only known fix works in Windows) Place the required files/folders in the folder %temp% (By default, it's at C:\Users\%username%\AppData\Local\Temp), and that's it.
+A: (Only known fix works in Windows) Place the required files/folders in the folder %temp% (By default, it's at C:/Users/%username%/AppData/Local/Temp), and that's it.

 Q: What's the point in playing a hacked game?
 That just takes the fun out of it.